Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 3 An activity you must master to earn $10,000 per month is to make 10 prospecting calls, warm or cold market, six days per week.

 This is a numbers game.
 PERIOD.
 I’ve never met anyone who contacted 10 new prospects a day, every day, who failed in their business.
-Most people don’t contact 10 people per year, let alone 10 per day.
+Most people in our industry don’t contact 10 people per year, let alone 10 per day.

 # 4 I will guide you toward your goals, but it is not my responsibility to motivate you.